Video Conferencing - Making Zoom Accessible

 • All participants can view closed captions and live transcripts.

-• Hosts can control whether to display closed captions only or a live transcript.
+• Hosts can control whether to display closed captions only or a live transcript in their Zoom account settings.

 • Hosts can disable live transcript download.